sahnivarun/HeartSync/README.md

 ### Frontend:
 1) Go to the home directory of this project and run `npm start`.
 This would open up the UI on port 3000.

-Add the databases users.db and conversations.db in DB Browser for SQLite.
+Add the databases users.db and conversations.db in **DB Browser for SQLite**.